exMiz/assignment/README.md

 rsdlGenerator - is a program for generating [RSDL](https://en.wikipedia.org/wiki/RSDL) according to api structure.

 ## Description
-rsdlGenerator and its modules written in [perl](https://www.perl.org/).
+rsdlGenerator and its component written in [perl](https://www.perl.org/).

 File name           | Description
 --------------------|----------------------
-`rsdlGenerator.pl`  | Main script for RSDL creating `Resource.pm`       | Describes resource of api {name and method_list}
+`rsdlGenerator.pl`  | Main script for creating RSDL `Resource.pm`       | Describes resource of api {name and method_list}
 `ResourceMethod.pm` | Describes resource method with {name, input and output data}
 `MethodParams.pm`   | Describes method param with {name, type and mandatory}